rococosans/sapper-page-stores-demo/README.md

 $: console.log('page.path:', page.path) // undefined
 $: console.log('path:', path) // Home <- cause page.path is undefined

-// Note: These log on the sever and client.
+// Note: These log on the sever and client, on initial page load.
 ```